 André Maire was born in Paris in 1898.
-Sensitive to the outline of his artistic gifts, his father enrolled in 1909 at the municipal drawing school at Place des Vosges, where he was a student until the latter's death in 1916.
+Sensitive to the drafts of his artistic gifts, his father enrolled him in 1909 at the Municipal Drawing School of Place des Vosges, where he was a student until the latter's death in 1916.

-The following year, his mother died.
+The following year, his mother who dies.
 To survive, the young man works in a theater set factory.
-He frequented the Devambez workshop and the
+He frequented the Devambez workshop